 Horners Syndrome

-Horner Syndrome results from stokes, tumors, or spinal cord injuries and involves a disrupted nerve pathway on one side from the brain to the face and eye.
-It is caused by damage to the sympathetic nervous system and can manifest in droopy upper lids, some elevation of lower lids, constricted pupils, and lag in dilation.
-It can also result in the impression that the eye is sunk in.
+Horner’s syndrome is a rare unilateral condition impacting the nerves that control the eyes, eyelids, and sweat glands.
+This condition involves a disrupted nerve pathway on one side from the brain to the face and eye.
+It can arise from strokes, tumors, or spinal cord injuries and is caused by damage to the sympathetic nervous system.
+Symptoms can include droopy upper lids, some elevation of lower lids, constricted pupils, and delayed dilation.
+It can also result in the impression that the eye is sunken.
 Moreover, dilated blood vessels can cause flushing on the impacted side of the face.
-Horner syndrome may lead to differences in eye color in children.
-Treatment for the underlying cause may restore normal nerve function.
+Horner’s syndrome may lead to different eye colors in children.
 Prevention strategies include avoiding trauma, controlling cardiovascular risk factors, and stopping smoking.

 Pathophysiology